 That's one of the great things about learning how to play flag football.
 The rules can be as flexible as you need them to be!

-To find more fun kids sports activities that include modified football games, check out our list of free kids games.
+Find more fun kids sports activities that include modified football games.